bradietilley/pest-stories/docs/stories/name.md

 ### Story Names

 Each story *should* have a name.
-This is what Pest uses, so keep them descriptive but short.
+This is what Pest uses, so keep them descriptive but short, and unique.

 **Setting the name**